HISTORY

 In 1892 John C. Cauldwell purchased the property and mill.
 Cauldwell hired L.A.
 Rogers to design the dam and mill race.
 Rogers designed and constructed a 425 foot angling dam.
 It was built at an angle to ease the pressure on the dam caused by the fast flowing river.
 The dam was constructed of sycamore timbers filled with rocks.

 In 1893 Rogers drowned in the mill pond.
 Shortly after this the mill, which at that time was a log structure, burned.
-Rumors indicated that the Friend Mill, the local competition, paid a young boy $10 to burn the mill down.
-It was soon found out the young boy was involved as he had ridden a crippled mule whose tracks could be followed to the mill.
+Rumors were confirmed that in 1889 a rival mill owner, Thomas Harkins of the Friend Mill, paid a young Thomas Carrol $10 to burn the Mill down.
+Carrol was caught due to riding an easily trackable lame mule.
+Harkins received the punishment of 6 years in the penitentiary.

 Sometime between 1897 and 1900 Alva Hodgson decided to purchase the land at Dawt.
 Hodgson had built the Hodgson Mill on the Bryant Creek in Sycamore, Mo.
 Although the mill here had burned, the location was excellent; high ground about the river and the dam had already been constructed.